• Volume 36,Issue 6,2025 Table of Contents

 • Survey on Fuzzing Based on Large Language Model

-Abstract:Fuzzing is an automated software testing method that detects potential security vulnerabilities, software defects, or abnormal behavior by inputting a large amount of automatically generated test data into the target software system.
-However, traditional fuzzing techniques are limited by factors such as low automation, low testing efficiency, and low code coverage, and cannot cope with modern large-scale software systems.
-In recent years, the rapid development of large language models has not only brought significant breakthroughs to the field of natural language processing, but also brought new automation solutions to the field of fuzzy testing.
-Therefore, in order to better improve the effectiveness of fuzzing technology, existing work has proposed multiple fuzzing methods that combine large language models, covering modules such as test input generation, defect detection, and post-fuzzing.
-However, the existing work lacks systematic research and discussion on fuzzing techniques based on large language models.
-In order to fill the gaps mentioned above, this article comprehensively analyzes and summarizes the current research and development status of fuzzing techniques based on large language models.
-The main contents include: (1) summarizing the overall process of fuzzing and the relevant technologies related to large language models commonly used in fuzzing research; (2) discussing the limitations of deep learning based fuzzing methods before the era of LLM; (3) analyzing the application methods of large language models in different stages of fuzzing; (4) exploring the main challenges and possible future development directions of large language model technology in fuzzing.
+Abstract:Fuzzing, as an automated software testing method, aims to detect potential security vulnerabilities, software defects, or abnormal behaviors by inputting a large quantity of automatically generated test data into the target software system.
+However, traditional fuzzing techniques are restricted by such factors as low automation level, low testing efficiency, and low code coverage, being unable to handle modern large-scale software systems.
+In recent years, the rapid development of large language models has not only brought significant breakthroughs to the field of natural language processing but also introduced new automation solutions to the field of fuzzing.
+Therefore, to better enhance the effectiveness of fuzzing technology, existing works have proposed various fuzzing methods combined with large language models, covering modules like test input generation, defect detection, and post-fuzzing.
+Nevertheless, the existing works lack systematic investigation and discussion on fuzzing techniques based on large language models.
+To fill the above-mentioned gaps in the review, this study comprehensively analyzes and summarizes the current research and development status of fuzzing techniques based on large language models.
+The main contents include (1) summarizing the overall process of fuzzing and the relevant technologies related to large language models commonly used in fuzzing research; (2) discussing the limitations of deep learning based fuzzing methods before the era of large language model (LLM); (3) analyzing the application methods of large language models in different stages of fuzzing; (4) exploring the main challenges and possible future development directions of large language model technology in fuzzing.

 • Exploration and Improvement of Capabilities of LLMs in Code Refinement Task

-Abstract:As a crucial subtask of automated code review, code refinement plays a significant role in improving efficiency and code quality.
-With large language models (LLMs) demonstrating superior performance over small pretrained models in software engineering, this study aims to explore the performance of these two types of models in automated code refinement task to evaluate the comprehensive advantages of LLMs.
-Traditional code quality metrics (e.g., BLEU, CodeBLEU, Edit Progress) are used to evaluate the performance of four mainstream LLMs and four representative small pretrained models in automated code review.
-Findings indicate that LLMs underperform small pretrained models in code refinement before review (CRB) subtask.
-Given the limitations of existing code quality metrics in explaining this phenomenon, this study proposes Unidiff-based code refinement metrics to quantify changes during the refinement process.
-These new metrics elucidate the reasons for the observed disadvantage and reveal the models' tendencies in executing changes: (1) CRB task is highly challenging, with models exhibiting extremely low accuracy in executing correct changes.
-LLMs, compared to small pretrained models, exhibit more "aggressive" behavior, tending to execute more code changes, resulting in poor performance; (2) Compared to small pretrained models, LLMs are inclined to perform more ADD and MODIFY change operations, with ADD operations typically involving more lines of insertion on average, further demonstrating their "aggressive" nature.
-To mitigate the disadvantages of LLMs in CRB task, this study introuces LLM-Voter, which is based on large language models and ensemble learning.
-This method includes two sub-schemes: Inference-based and Confidence-based, aimed at integrating the strengths of different base models to enhance code quality.
-Furthermore, an refinment determination mechanism is introduced to improve the decision stability and reliability of the model.
-Experimental results demonstrate that the Confidence-based LLM-Voter method significantly increases the EM (Exact Match) score while achieving refinement quality superior to all base models, thereby effectively alleviating the disadvantages of LLMs.
+Abstract:As a crucial part of automated code review, the code refinement task is of great significance for improving development efficiency and code quality.
+Since large language models (LLMs) have shown far better performance than traditional small-scale pre-trained models in the field of software engineering, this study aims to explore the performance of these two types of models in the task of automatic code refinement, so as to evaluate the comprehensive advantages of LLMs.
+The traditional code quality evaluation metrics (e.g., BLEU, CodeBLEU, edit progress) are used to evaluate the performance of four mainstream LLMs and four representative small-scale pre-trained models in the code refinement task.
+Findings indicate that the refinement quality of LLMs in the pre-review code refinement subtask is inferior to that of small-scale pre-trained models.
+Due to the difficulty of the existing code quality evaluation metrics in explaining the above phenomenon, this study proposes Unidiff-based code refinement evaluation metrics to quantify the change operations in the refinement process, in order to explain the reasons for the inferiority and reveal the tendency of the models to perform change operations: (1) The pre-review code refinement task is rather difficult, the accuracy of the models in performing correct change operations is extremely low, and LLMs are more “aggressive” than small-scale pre-trained models, that is, they tend to perform more code change operations, resulting in their poor performance; (2) Compared with small-scale pretrained models, LLMs tend to perform more ADD and MODIFY change operations in the code refinement task, and the average number of inserted code lines in ADD change operations is larger, further proving their “aggressive” nature.
+To alleviate the disadvantages of LLMs in the pre-review refinement task, this study introduces the LLM-Vote method based on LLMs and ensemble learning, which includes two sub-schemes: Inference-based and Confidence-based, aiming to integrate the advantages of different base models to improve the code refinement quality.
+On this basis, a refinement determination mechanism is further introduced to enhance the decision stability and reliability of the model.
+Experimental results demonstrate that the Confidence-based LLM-Voter method significantly increases the exact match (EM) value and obtains a refinement quality better than all base models, thus effectively alleviating the disadvantages of large language models.

 • Large Language Model-Based Decomposition of Long Methods

-Abstract:Long methods, as well as other categories of code smells, are preventing software applications from reaching their maximal readability, reusability, and maintainability.
-Consequently, automated detection and decomposition of long methods have been extensively studied.
-Although such approaches have significantly facilitated the decomposition, their solutions are often substantially different from the optimal ones.
-To this end, in this paper, we investigated the automatable portion of a publicly available dataset containing real-world long methods.
-Based on the findings from this investigation, we propose a method called Lsplitter, which utilizes large language models to automatically decompose long methods.
-For a given long method, Lsplitter employs heuristic rules and large language models to decompose the method into a series of shorter methods.
-However, large language models often result in the decomposition of similar methods.
-To address this, Lsplitter uses a location-based algorithm to merge physically contiguous and highly similar methods into a longer method.
-Finally, it ranks these candidate results.
-We conducted experiments on 2849 long methods from real-world Java projects.
-The experimental results show that Lsplitter improves the hit rate by 142% compared to traditional methods combined with modularity matrix, and by 7.6% compared to methods purely based on large language models.
+Abstract:Long methods, along with other types of code smells, prevent software applications from reaching their optimal readability, reusability, and maintainability.
+Consequently, automated detection and decomposition of long methods have been widely studied.
+Although these approaches have significantly facilitated the decomposition, their solutions often differ significantly from the optimal ones.
+To address this, the automatable portion of the publicly available dataset containing real-world long methods is investigated.
+Based on the findings of this investigation, a new method (called Lsplitter) based on large language models (LLMs) is proposed in this study for automatically decomposing long methods.
+For a given long method, the Lsplitter decomposes the method into a series of shorter methods according to heuristic rules and LLMs.
+However, LLMs often split out similar methods.
+In response to the decomposition results of LLMs, Lsplitter utilizes a location-based algorithm to merge physically contiguous and highly similar methods into a longer method.
+Finally, these candidate results are ranked.
+Experiments are conducted on 2 849 long methods in real Java projects.
+The experimental results show that compared with the traditional methods combined with a modularity matrix, the hit rate of Lsplitter is improved by 142%, and compared with the methods purely based on LLMs, the hit rate is improved by 7.6%.

 • LLM-powered Datalog Code Translation and Incremental Program Analysis Framework

-Abstract:Datalog, a declarative logic programming language, has been widely-adopted across diverse domains and experienced a surge in interest from both academia and industry in recent years.
-This renewed attention has led to the design and development of various Datalog engines alongside their respective dialects.
-However, a prevalent challenge is that code implemented in one Datalog dialect typically cannot be executed on the engine of another dialect.
-This limitation necessitates the translation of existing Datalog codebases when transitioning to a new Datalog engine.
-Traditional approaches to Datalog code translation, which include manual code rewriting and the creation of translation rules, are often time-consuming, repetitive, inflexible, and not easily scalable.
-This paper proposes an LLM-powered Datalog code translation technology, utilizing the powerful code understanding and generation capabilities of LLM, through a divide-and-conquer strategy, prompt engineering based on few-shot and CoT prompts, and an iterative error-correction mechanism based on check-feedback-repair, which can achieve high-precision code translation between different Datalog dialects and reduce the workload of developers in developing translation rules repeatedly.
-Building on this code translation technology, a general declarative incremental program analysis framework based on Datalog has been designed and implemented.
-The performance of the proposed LLM-powered Datalog code translation technology was evaluated on different Datalog dialects, and the evaluation results verified the effectiveness of the proposed code translation technology.
-We also conducted experimental evaluation on the general declarative incremental program analysis framework, verifying the speedup effect of incremental program analysis based on the proposed code translation technology.
+Abstract:Datalog, a declarative logic programming language, is widely applied in various fields.
+In recent years, there has been a growing interest in Datalog from both the academic and industrial communities, leading to the design and development of multiple Datalog engines and corresponding dialects.
+However, one problem brought about by the multiple dialects is that the code implemented in one Datalog dialect generally cannot be executed on the engine of another dialect.
+Therefore, when a new Datalog engine is adopted, the existing Datalog code needs to be translated into the new dialect.
+The current Datalog code translation techniques can be classified into two categories: manually rewriting the code and manually designing translation rules, which have problems such as being time-consuming, involving a large amount of repetitive work, and lacking flexibility and scalability.
+In this study, a Datalog code translation technology empowered by large language model (LLM) is proposed.
+By leveraging the powerful code understanding and generation capabilities of LLM, through the divide-and-conquer translation strategy, the prompt engineering based on few-shot and chain-of-thought prompts, and an iterative error-correction mechanism based on check-feedback-repair, high-precision code translation between different Datalog dialects can be achieved, reducing the workload of developers in repeatedly developing translation rules.
+Based on this code translation technology, a general declarative incremental program analysis framework based on Datalog is designed and implemented.
+The performance of the proposed LLM-powered Datalog code translation technology is evaluated on different Datalog dialect pairs, and the evaluation results verify the effectiveness of the proposed code translation technology.
+This study also conducts an experimental evaluation of the general declarative incremental program analysis framework, verifying the speedup effect of incremental program analysis based on the proposed code translation technology.

 Table of Contents